-Considering the programs together, Table 2.1 shows that SNAP is clearly the largest program-in terms of people reached or program cost.
+Figure 2.3 summarizes the programs, presenting the total program costs and total program recipients in 2014.
+Considering our four central food and nutrition programs (SNAP, WIC, NSLP, and SBP) as well as the other smaller programs in Table 1.1, total spending amounted to about 100 billion dollars in 2014 and about 95 million total participants benefited from these programs.
+(Given multiple program participation, the total unique recipients would be less than 95 million.)
+Considering the programs together, Figure 2.3 shows that SNAP is clearly the largest program-in terms of both people reached and program cost.
 In 2014, expenditures on SNAP were over 6 times as large as the NSLP and almost 12 times as large as WIC.
-The number of recipients receiving SNAP was about 2 times those receiving free or reduced-price NSLP and over 5 times WIC.
+The number of SNAP recipients was about 2 times those receiving free or reduced-price NSLP and over 5 times WIC.
 However, these comparisons ignore the fact that SNAP is universal, while NSLP and WIC are targeted on specific demographic groups.
 Using this lens, the figures in the bottom of Table 2.1 show that SNAP has the smallest reach among the programs.
-Half of all infants and almost 30 percent of children 1-4 receive WIC, 20 percent of school-aged children receive free or reduced-price breakfast and almost 40 percent receive free or reduced-price lunch.
+Half of all infants and almost 30 percent of children 1-4 receive WIC, over 20 percent of school-aged children receive free or reduced-price breakfast and 40 percent receive free or reduced-price lunch.
 SNAP, by contrast, is received by 15 percent of the population.

-Figure 2.3 shows how program participation for the food and nutrition programs varies by income level.
-In particular, the figure plots household participation in SNAP, NSLP and WIC (alongside EITC as a comparison) as a function of household private income to poverty level (truncating at eight times income to poverty).
-The figure is based on tabulations of the 2014 Current Population Survey corresponding to data for calendar year 2013, and is limited to households with children headed by a nonelderly person.
-Overall, SNAP and NSLP have the highest household participation rates, with lower household participation rates for WIC.
+Figure 2.4 shows how program participation for the food and nutrition programs varies by income level.
+In particular, the figure plots household participation in SNAP, NSLP and WIC (alongside EITC as a comparison) as a function of household private income to poverty level (truncating at eight times income to poverty).26 The figure is based on tabulations of the 2014 Current Population Survey corresponding to data for calendar year 2013, and is limited to household participation rates, with lower household participation rates for WIC.
 Of course, this lower WIC participation rate reflects the fact that eligibility is limited to pregnant women and children through age 4.
 SNAP participation is most concentrated at the lower income levels, reflecting its lower income eligibility limits.
 WIC has a much flatter profile with respect to income, reflecting the higher income eligibility limits.